al901010/Supplement_PBTK_Interaction_Retrorsine_Rifampicin/README.md

 This repository contains code and data used in the following publication:

 A. Lehmann et al. PBTK model-based analysis of CYP3A4 induction and the toxicokinetics of the pyrrolizidine alkaloid retrorsine in man.
-(2024)
+Arch Toxicol 98: 1757–1769 (2024)

 https://doi.org/10.1007/s00204-024-03698-2
 ___